 Can I be forgiven for taking God's name in vain?

-There is great confusion about the third commandment to not take the Lord’s name in vain.
-Some teach that there are many different ways to violate this commandment and provide long lists of actions to avoid.
-But the commandment is simple and a long list is not biblical because the scriptures do not give us a long list.
+There is great confusion about the third commandment which commands us to not take the Lord’s name in vain.
+Some teach that there are many different ways to violate this commandment and they provide long lists of rules that they believe need to be kept in order to avoid violating the commandment.
+But the commandment is simple and a long list of rules is not needed because the scriptures do not give us a long list.
 The scripture simply gives us a principle to follow.
-That makes it easier to keep the commandment.
+That makes it easier for us to keep the commandment.

 Meaning of the Third Command

 The third commandment is found in Exodus 20:7.
-The key to understanding the meaning of this commandment is the word “vain” which occurs two times.
+The key to understanding the meaning of this commandment is to understand the word “vain” which occurs two times in this verse.

 You shall not take the name of the LORD your God in vain, for the LORD will not hold him guiltless who takes His name in vain.
 Exodus 20:7 (NASB)

-The Hebrew word that is translated as “vain” is saw and it means “vain, emptiness, nothingness or falsehood.”
-This word does not appear in the book of Ecclesiastes.
-The Hebrew word vain in Ecclesiastes 1:1 means “vapor or wind.”
-While these Hebrew words are translated as “vain” they have a different meaning.
-The Hebrew in Exodus 20:7 has the sense of nothingness or falsehood.
-That is, the third command is a prohibition against making God appear to be empty, nothing or less than He is.
-It is robbing God of His glory.
+The Hebrew word that is translated as “vain” in Exodus 20:7 is saw and it means “vain, emptiness, nothingness or falsehood.”
+Thus the Hebrew word has the sense of nothingness or falsehood.
+Therefore the third command is a prohibition against making God appear to be empty, nothing or less than He is.
+It refers to robbing God of His glory.

 How To Take God’s Name In Vain